 Thinking about moving to Canada from the US?
 If you’re a US citizen or permanent resident you don’t have to travel too far for a fresh start filled with better opportunities.
-In fact, your neighbor up north is welcoming more than 1.2-million immigrants by 2023 to live and work in a country that puts diversity, equality, and its people first.
+Your neighbor up north is welcoming more than 1.2-million immigrants by 2023 to live and work in a country that puts diversity, equality, and its people first.

 More and more people are moving to Canada from the US and in this guide, we take a closer look at the advantages of working and living in Canada as opposed to the US and how you can make the move north permanent.

 Is Canada Different from the USA?

-In a lot of ways, Canada and the US differ like day and night.
+In a lot of ways, Canada and the US differ day and night.
 While America is led by a president, Canada is a Commonwealth country led by a prime minister and headed by Queen Elizabeth II.
 It’s safe to say that Canada mirrors the UK.
 For example, if you take a road trip from Washington and cross the border to Canada you’ll notice the speed signs change from miles per minute to kilometers per minute.
 But besides the different metric systems, what are some other significant differences?

 1. Canada’s Public Healthcare System Works

 If you move to Canada from the US all your essential healthcare needs will be covered under Canada’s Medicare System no matter your level of income or age.
-If you want to get any additional coverage for things such as optometry or dentistry you’ll spend 5 times less for private premiums than you currently are, according to OECD.
+According to OECD, if you want to get additional coverage for things such as optometry or dentistry, you’ll spend 5 times less for private premiums than you currently are.

 Learn more: Healthcare in Canada VS the US

 2. Canadians Believe Immigration Strengthens their Economy

-Since 2005, Canada has upped its immigration intake and plans to welcome more than 1 million newcomers by 2022!
-According to the Canadian Government, immigrants contribute to the economy, not only by filling gaps in the labor force and paying taxes but also by spending money on goods, housing, and transportation.
+Since 2005, Canada has upped its immigration intake and plans to welcome more than 1.3 million newcomers over the next three years!
+According to the Canadian Government, immigrants contribute to the economy by filling gaps in the labour force and paying taxes and spending money on goods, housing, and transportation.
 Immigrants are innovative and start new businesses which in return employ Canadians.